 In general, the dynamic scheduler will determine the start time of the observations.
 However, observing at a specific start time or at an allowed range of start times can be specified, for simultaneous observing with other instruments.

-This pages provides an overview of the available LST's for Cycle 18, after taking into account the already awarded long-term projects.
+This pages provides an overview of the available LST's for Cycle 20.
 This will guide proposers to properly design their observing campaigns.
 Note that this information is subject to change as:

-The plots shown above display the amount of observing hours available as a function of the Local Sidereal Time (LST).
-These plots show total available time, available time with the full array and total night time and day time hours available, in red, yellow, black and blue, respectively.
+The plot shown above display the amount of observing hours available as a function of the Local Sidereal Time (LST).
+This plot shows total available time, available time with the full array and total night time and day time hours available, in red, yellow, black and blue, respectively for the full duration (one year) of Cycle 20.

 Please note that for e.g. an observing run of 8 hours centered at LST 05:00, time needs to be available from LST 1-9, or twice from LST 3-7 if it's split in two 4-hour blocks.